w-tv/cicero-dev/README.md

 Edit `streamlit_app.py` to customize this app to your heart's desire.
 However, it should be pretty much entirely as customized as we need it to be, at this point.
 Maybe a couple features left.

+We have all the subpages listed in the folder component_pages/ instead of pages/ because the default behavior of losing all widget state on page switch was undesireable, so we just use tabs for that functionality instead.

 If you have any questions about streamlit, checkout its [documentation](https://docs.streamlit.io) and [community forums](https://discuss.streamlit.io).
 If you have any questions about Cicero, he wrote some books you can read.